-I tell ya, there's so much still to learn about the black experience during WWII (broadly-speaking), and I'm glad to see that more current films centered on stories about the black experience from that specific period, are being made; although we still have a long way to go.
+There's still so much to learn about the black experience during WWII (broadly-speaking), and I'm glad to see that more current films centered on stories about the black experience from that specific period, are being made.

 Like this one, which has been in circulation for about 2 years now, since its it's North American premiere at the WWII Museum in New Orleans, LA, in February 2011.
 Although many are still not aware of it, so it's my duty to fix that.

-It also aired nationwide on National Geographic Channel.
+It also aired on the National Geographic Channel.

 Titled The Wereth Eleven, and of course based on a true story, it's described as...